epaitoo/epaitoo/README.md

  - :telescope: I’m a Software Engineer.

-- :seedling: Loves to solve problems and also do some Technical Writing.
+- :seedling: Loves to solve problems and also do some infrequent Technical Writing.

 - 📚 I’m currently learning Computer Science at [OSSU](https://github.com/ossu/computer-science)